nwgat/shotcut-presets/README.md

 Best video and audio for a given filesize for those that likes quality above compatibility

-**Matroska Container**
-more awesome than anything else and its natively supported on Linux, Windows 10, many media players
+**Matroska or WebM Container** more awesome than anything else and its natively supported on Linux, Windows 10, many media players, webm container is itself a subset of matroska

 **Opus Audio Codec**
 by the IETF, its supported by alot of devices already and is basicly the cream-la-cream of audio as its far supirior to mp3/aac and is the sucessor to vorbis